SUPREME COURT OF APPEALS

 - materials in electronic format on compact discs or in e-mails

 - audio recordings

-- The Court has a wheelchair on the premises for people who have difficulty walking far distances.
-Please alert the Clerk's Office in advance if you need someone to meet you in the parking lot with the wheelchair.
+- The Supreme Court has a wheelchair on the premises for people who have difficulty walking far distances.
+Please alert the Clerk's Office (304) 558-2601 in advance if you need someone to meet you on California Avenue with the wheelchair.

 - Other accommodations (such as sign language interpreters, real-time reporting, enlarging printed materials or providing printed materials in Braille) will be provided upon request if such request is reasonable.